 As a Sole Trader you are responsible for all the business debts and liabilities – your limit of liability is not restricted to your business assets.

 You must keep records of all your business transactions including sales and expenses and you must complete a Self Assessment tax return.
 If your turnover exceeds the current VAT registration threshold you must register for VAT and if you work within the Construction Industry you must register with the Construction Industry Scheme.
-In addition if you employ any staff you must run a Payroll system and adhere to Payroll regulations.
+Also if you employ any staff you must run a Payroll system and adhere to Payroll regulations and Pensions Autoenrolment regulations.
 We at TW Accounting Services can assist you with all (and more) of these Statutory Regulations with our range of Compliance Services.

 In addition we offer a range of Value Added Services that will help your business to prosper and grow into the future.
 Please see our Value Added section for how we can help your business.